-Democrats push for witnesses in Trump trial; Republicans hope for quick end
+Democrats, Republicans brace for high-stakes tussle over witnesses as Trump trial resumes

-WASHINGTON (Reuters) - President Donald Trump’s impeachment trial was due to resume on Thursday for a second day of questions by U.S. senators before they address the explosive issue of whether to call witnesses such as former national security adviser John Bolton.
+WASHINGTON (Reuters) - President Donald Trump’s impeachment trial resumed on Thursday for a second day of questioning by U.S. senators before they address the explosive issue of whether to call witnesses such as former national security adviser John Bolton.

 Without witnesses, Republicans, who control the Senate, say the trial could end as early as Friday with Trump’s acquittal, which would leave him in office and allow him to claim vindication just as the Democratic Party holds its first nominating contest for the Nov.
 3 election in Iowa on Monday.